-My father died in London in Shravana 1768 (A.D.
-1846).
-He was then fifty-one years of age.
-My youngest brother Nagendranath and my cousin Nabinchandra Mukherji were present at his death-bed.
-The news reached me in Bhadra.
-I went with my second brother to the opposite bank of the Ganges on the next fourteenth day of the dark half of the moon, and performed his obsequies by burning an effigy made of kusa grass.
-Counting from this day we went into the customary mourning for ten days, and partook of havishyanna.1 During this period of mourning, in consonance with social rules of courtesy, I used to get up early every morning and go about, barefoot, till midday visiting all the leading men of Calcutta, and after midday till evening I used to receive these gentlemen at my house.
-I religiously performed all the rigorous ceremonials prescribed for a son in the event of his father's death.
-My youngest uncle Ramanath Tagore sounded a note of warning, saying, "Look here, don't make a fuss now by harping upon Brahma.
-Dada's 1 name is too well known."
+My father died in London, in Srämm 1778.
+He was then 51 years of age.
+My youngest brother Nagendranath and my cousin Nabinchandra Mukherji were present at his deathbed.
+After his death the news reached me in Bhadra.
+On receipt of this news, I went with my second brother to the opposite bank of the Ganges on the 14th day of the dark half of the moon, and performed his obsequies by burning an effigy made of kusa grass.
+Beginning from this day forward we went into the customary mourning for ten days, and partook of hovishyanna.1 During this period of mourning, in consonance with social rules of courtesy, I used to get up early every morning and go about barefoot till midday visiting all the leading men of Calcutta, and after midday till evening I used to receive these gentlemen at my house.
+I religiously performed all the rigorous penances prescribed for a son in the event of his father's death.
+My youngest uncle Ramanath Tagore sounded a note of warning, saying "Look here, don't make a fuss now by harping upon Brahma.
+Dada's name is too well-known."

-A simple meal of rice and vegetables boiled together in one pot with butter and salt-the only food during the period of deep mourning.

 When I went to see Raja Radhakanta Dev, he made me sit down by him, and made many kind enquiries about my father, and expressed sincere sorrow for his death.
-He was very fond of me, and advised me thus as a friend, "Perform the Shraddha ceremony properly, according to the rules laid down in the shastras."
-I said to him with due deference, "I have taken the vow of Brahmaism, and cannot do anything contrary to that vow.
+He was very fond of me, and advised me thus as a friend, "Perform this S'radhha ceremony properly, according to the rules laid down in the S'astras."
+I said to him with due deference, "I have taken the vow of Brahmaism, and cannot do anything contrary to that yow.
 For if I did so I should commit a sin against religion.
-But the Shraddha I shall perform will be in accordance with the highest teachings of the Upanishads."
-He replied, "No, no, that cannot be; then the Shraddha will not conform to the recognised rites.
-That would be opposed to social good manners.
-Listen to my advice, and all will go well."
+But the S'raddha I shall perform will be in accordance with the highest teachings of the Upanishads."
+He replied "No, no, that cannot be, then the Sraddha will not conform to the recognized rites.
+That would be going against social good form, listen to my advice, and all will go well."
+I said to my second brother Girindranath, " As we are Brâhmas now, we cannot perform the Sraddha by bringing in the Stalgram.
+If we do that what is the good of having become Brahmas and why should we 1 Rice and ghee usually taken during the period mourning.